Category Archives: Wonton Wrappers

 Directions

-1. Combine potato and garlic in a medium saucepan.
-Cover with water and set pan over high heat.
-Bring to a boil and boil until potato is fork-tender, about 8 minutes.
+1. Combine cut potatoes and garlic in a medium saucepan.
+Cover with water, add 1 teaspoon of salt, and set the pan over high heat.
+Bring to a boil, lower the heat, and boil for 15-20 minutes until fork-tender.

 Cooking with Wonton Wrappers